We love our communities. Each has given so much to us. To give back, we reinvest resources in the areas we serve.

 Homeowners achieve the strength, stability, and independence they need to build a better life for themselves and their families.

-RJ Young has built six Habitat Houses in the Nashville community.
+We’ve built six Habitat Houses in the Nashville community.
 The Hattiesburg office in Mississippi built their first Habitat House in the Hattiesburg, MS community.
-The employees volunteered their Saturdays and Sundays in order to build a home and the company paid the mortgage.
+Employees volunteered their Saturdays and Sundays to build a home and pay the mortgage.

 The Make-A-Wish Foundation grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength, and joy.

-RJ Young first partnered with the Make-A-Wish Foundation eleven years ago.
-Employees held two fundraisers to grant the wish of 15-year-old Trenton Sandefur, who met Derek Jeter of the New York Yankees.
+We first partnered with the Make-A-Wish Foundation eleven years ago.
+Team members held two fundraisers to grant the wish of 15-year-old Trenton Sandefur, who met Derek Jeter of the New York Yankees.
 Other granted wishes were 15-year-old Darian, who got her wish of taking a Caribbean cruise with her brother, mother, and grandmother.
 Twelve-year-old Mary received her wish to take a Caribbean cruise with her family and to swim with dolphins.
-RJ Young is proud to help these children with their wishes and enjoys their community involvement with Make-A-Wish.
+We’re is proud to help these children with their wishes and enjoy their community involvement with Make-A-Wish.

-Each year, RJ Young employees hold a cooking contest to raise funds for St. Luke’s Adopt-A-Family program in the form of a chili or spaghetti cook-off.
+Each year, we hold a cooking contest to raise funds for St. Luke’s Adopt-A-Family program in the form of a chili or spaghetti cook-off.
 The money raised from this event is used to purchase Christmas gifts for families.
-Typically, RJ Young employees are able to provide an entire Christmas for 20-50 people each year through the Salvation Army Angel Tree program.
+Our team members can provide an entire Christmas for 20-50 people each year through the Salvation Army Angel Tree program.

-The Kevin Carter Foundation was created to enrich the lives of children and focuses on youth and character development.
+We’re a proud sponsor of The Kevin Carter Foundation, which was created to enrich the lives of children and focuses on youth and character development.
 Carter created a star-studded event in Nashville entitled “Waiting for Wishes” where he, fellow athletes, musicians, and entertainers serve as waiters and waitresses for dinner at The Palm.
 This Nashville premier celebrity event has raised more than $2.2 million since its inception in 2002.
 The event raises funds to help grant the wishes of children with life-threatening medical conditions through The Kevin Carter Foundation and Make-A-Wish Middle Tennessee.
-RJ Young is a proud sponsor.

 Wounded Warrior Project® (WWP) is a charity and veterans service organization that offers a variety of programs, services, and events for wounded veterans of the military actions following September 11, 2001.

-As a Corporate Champion, RJ Young supports Wounded Warrior Project® (WWP) in their effort to deliver life-changing programs to over 100,000 wounded warriors, their families, and caregivers.
-Through support like this, warriors are able to connect with each other, overcome mental health challenges, lead active and healthy lives, and find rewarding civilian careers.
+As a Corporate Champion, we support Wounded Warrior Project® (WWP) in their effort to deliver life-changing programs to more than 100,000 wounded warriors, their families, and caregivers.
+Through support like this, warriors can connect with each other, overcome mental health challenges, lead active and healthy lives, and find rewarding civilian careers.
 These programs and services are provided at no cost to the warriors and their loved ones.